quickapps/docs/en/developers/fields-api.md

 ```

 In the example above, `MyCleanController` will be used to manage all fields
 attached to `user_photos` table.
-You can now access your controller as usual a
+You can now access your controller as usual and
 you will see Field API UI in action.

 **IMPORTANT:** In order to avoid trait collision you should always `extend`